interviewcrew/hub/prompt_plan.md

 2. Add a mechanism to periodically queue a 'cleanupAssignments' job (e.g., a daily Vercel Cron Job that adds this job type to `PendingJobs`, or directly calls a cleanup API endpoint).
 3. Write integration tests for the cleanup logic (mocking Drive API calls).

-## Phase 13: Finalizing AM Workflow & UI Polish
+## Phase 13: Finalizing Account Manager Workflow & UI Polish

-This phase completes the AM's ability to manage the candidate lifecycle and polishes the UI.
+This phase completes the Account Manager's ability to manage the candidate lifecycle and polishes the UI.

-### Prompt 13.1: AM Dashboard - Reviewing Results & Final Decisions
+### Prompt 13.1: Account Manager Dashboard - Reviewing Results & Final Decisions

-1. On the AM Dashboard (or Candidate Detail Page):
+1. On the Account Manager Dashboard (or Candidate Detail Page):
    - For candidates with status "Waiting for evaluation review":
      - Display the `Evaluation.outcome` for each evaluation linked to the interview.
      - Display a summary of/link to the `Evaluation.structuredData` or `Evaluation.driveDocUrl` based on the `format`.
      - Display a link to the `Interview.recordingUrl`.
      - If a transcription is available, display a summary of/link to the `Transcription.transcriptionData`.
-   - Add AM action buttons:
+   - Add Account Manager action buttons:
      - "Approve for Next Step", "Reject Candidate", "Put on Hold".
 2. Implement the necessary API endpoint updates (likely on `PUT /api/applications/[id]`) to handle these complex status transitions and logic.
 3. Write integration tests for these API transition logics.

 ### Prompt 13.2: UI Polish and Navigation

-1. Review all AM-facing pages (`Clients`, `Positions`, `Assignments`, `Candidates`, `Interviewers`, `Dashboard`).
+1. Review all Account Manager-facing pages (`Clients`, `Positions`, `Assignments`, `Candidates`, `Interviewers`, `Dashboard`).
 2. Ensure consistent use of shadcn/ui components for layout, tables, forms, dialogs, buttons, and notifications/toasts (e.g., using shadcn/ui `toast` for success/error messages after API calls).
 3. Improve navigation:
    - Ensure the sidebar layout (Prompt 7.1) is functional and links are correct.
    - Add breadcrumbs if helpful for nested views (e.g., Client > Position > Step).
    - Make tables sortable and potentially add pagination if lists become long.
-4. Test responsiveness of the AM interface.
+4. Test responsiveness of the Account Manager interface.

 ## Phase 14: Real Transcription Service & End-to-End Testing